Notsu99/sola-2024-4dsrda/README.md

 ## Setup

-- The Singularity container was used for experiments.
+- The Singularity container was used in this research.
 - At least, 1 GPU board is required.

 ### Singularity Container